DATES for 2022: Book your own date – just contact me with your prefered dates

-This is very much ‘hands on’ confectionery course, but all elements of sugar making will will include demonstration.
+This is very much ‘hands on’ confectionery course, but all elements of sugar making will will include a demonstration.
 We will be working together on one batch of sweets at a time, that you will share at the end with your friend (if you are booking as a group).
-This is because some recipes can’t be made with smaller amount of ingredients and we need to be paying close attention to all that boiling sugar!
+This is because some recipes can’t be made with a smaller amount of ingredients and we need to be paying close attention to all that boiling sugar!
 Saying that, you will end up with a huge amount of sweets to take home, regardless!

 What will you also learn

 - How to make traditional sweets at home (based on the types of sweets, you’ve choosen)

 - How to safely boil and work with sugar

 - What to do when things go wrong and how to rescue most recipes